kalepail/stellar-quest-bounties/bounties/level-2/sep10-javascript-server.md

   - Reviewers will attempt to authenticate with the Stellar network, using the submitted server implementation.
-  - Reviewers will examine each of the API endpoints for accurate reponses.
+  - Reviewers will examine each of the API endpoints for accurate responses.
   - Reviewers will inspect the JWT to ensure all relevant pieces are included.
+  - Reviewers will pay special attention to testing the various conditional and optional pieces of the authentication flow.

 ## Links